Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 7. Copy "qgis-prepare.bat" and "minised.exe" from Github distribution folder to the same folder as "qgis-start.bat".

-8. During the ordinary Qgis installation two dll - files is copied to directory C:\\Windows\System32.
+8. During the ordinary Qgis installation two dll - files is copied to directory "C:\\Windows\\System32".
 The files are  Microsoft basic support files that is used by Qgis.
-To ensure that the files are present in subsequent Qgis installations the files has to be copied from C:\\Windows\\System32 to the Qgis program directory, subdirectory \\bin, ex.
-"C:\Program Files\QGIS 2.18\bin\"<br><br>
+To ensure that the files are present in subsequent Qgis installations the files has to be copied from "C:\\Windows\\System32" to the Qgis program directory, subdirectory "\\bin" (ex.
+"C:\Program Files\QGIS 2.18\bin\")<br><br>
 The names of the two files is msvcp120.dll and msvcr120.dll, if the version of Qgis is 2.18.
 For earlier Qgis the names  **might** be  msvcp110.dll / msvcr110.dll or msvcp100.dll / msvcr100.dll.<br><br>NB!
-If a Qgis 32 bit version is prepared using aWindows 64 bit PC, the dll files has to be copied from directory  C:\\Windows\\SysWOW64 - **not** C:\\Windows\\System32.
+If a Qgis 32 bit version is prepared using aWindows 64 bit PC, the dll files has to be copied from directory "C:\\Windows\\SysWOW64" - **not** "C:\\Windows\\System32".

 8. Start Qgis by double-clicking the "** qgis-start.bat **" (** not ** qgis.bat).
 The edits in "qgis-start.bat" and the use of "qgis-prepare.bat" means that 1) a new user folder will be created in the QGIS *program folder* named ".qgis_template" and 2) all setup parameters will be stored in an ini-file "QGIS2.ini" located in a subfolder of the new user folder ".qgis_template".